ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls1-instructions.md

  - seasonal (*per year*) 			[~125MB]
  - annual (*per year*)			 	[~42MB]

-A monthly file will contain January to December of the given year.
+A monthly file will contain December of the first year to November of the next year.
 A seasonal file will contain DJF, MAM, JJA, SON so the December will actually be pulled in from the previous year.
 An annual file is generated from the seasonal data so it will in reality span from December (the year before) to November (in the year specified).